ASEM000/kernex/README.md

 Kernex extends `jax.vmap`/`jax.lax.map`/`jax.pmap` with `kmap` and `jax.lax.scan` with `kscan` for general stencil computations.

-The prime motivation for this package is to blend the solution process of PDEs into a NN setting.

 ## ⏩ Quick Example <a id="QuickExample">

 <div align="center">